dive-into-machine-learning/dive-into-machine-learning/README.md

 * [How to Machine Learn](https://docs.google.com/document/d/1YN6BVdReNAYc8B0fjQ84yzDflqmeEPj7S0Xc-9_26R0/edit) by [Gideon Wulfsohn](http://gwulfs.github.io/)
 * [Machine Learning for Programmers [with caveats]](https://gist.github.com/hangtwenty/a15c8bed5b120eebf352): Pragmatic guide for developers, definitely worth a read.
 I've linked you to my own intro to it, explaining a few caveats.
 Taking it with a grain of salt, and these caveats in mind, I think some programmers will find it worth their time.
 * [Example Machine Learning notebook, exercise, and guide](https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects/blob/master/example-data-science-notebook/Example%20Machine%20Learning%20Notebook.ipynb) by Dr. Randal S. Olson.
 Mentioned in Notebooks section as well, but it has a similar goal to this guide (introduce you, and show you where to go next).
 Rich "Further Reading" section.
+* ["How would your curriculum for a machine learning beginner look like?"](http://sebastianraschka.com/faq/docs/ml-curriculum.html) by Sebastian Raschka.
+A selection of the core online courses and books for getting started with machine learning and gaining expert knowledge.
+* The [`pattern_classification` GitHub repository](https://github.com/rasbt/pattern_classification) maintained by Sebastian Raschka, which contains IPython notebooks about various machine learning algorithms and various data science related resources.
 * [Your guide here]